Man of Many Faces: Characters

-A high school student in Clamp School's year 1, Z division.
+A 16-year-old high school student in Clamp School's year 1, Z division.
 His dream is to be a police detective and to capture 20 Faces.
 As such, he's always at the center of every heist 20 Faces, commanding police officers despite the fact that he is in high school.
 He is unaware that Akira is in fact 20 Faces, though he gets along with the boy very well otherwise.
 In his later years, Ryūsuke succeeds in becoming a detective though his personality did not change much since high school.